Who do I notify if I think the abuser should not have a gun?

 You can find contact information for sheriff departments in your area on our Sheriff Departments page.

 You can find ATF field offices in your area on the ATF website.
 For reporting illegal firearm activity, a person can also call 1-800-ATF-GUNS (1-800-283-4867).
-Many ATF offices have victim advocates on staff (called “victim/witness coordinators”) and so perhaps you may ask to speak one of these advocates if you are having a hard time connecting with (or receiving a call back from) an ATF officer.
+In addition, many ATF offices have victim advocates on staff (called “victim/witness coordinators”).
+You may ask to speak one of these advocates if you are having a hard time connecting with (or receiving a call back from) an ATF officer.

 A local domestic violence organization in your area may also be able to answer your questions and assist you in talking to the necessary law enforcement officials.
 You will find contact information for organizations in your area on our Advocates and Shelters page.